TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 * And of course, trying to get the AI to be biased toward a writing style.

 It has the following rules:
-* Can have at most one tag.
+* Can have at most one topic.
 * Can have zero or more matchers of any type.
-  * If the entry was given a tag, it has no relation matchers, and an entry of another type shares that tag, the entry will be implicitly related to that tag.
+  * If the entry was given a topic, it has no relation matchers, and an entry of another type shares that topic, the entry will be implicitly related to that topic.
   * If the entry has no matchers, it will still associate with a low chance of selection.
 * Checks only the latest 5 actions for matches.
 * If selected, the entry's text will be used as the Author's Note for the next 12 turns, giving the AI time to act upon it before it changes again.